teslajs/router/README.md

 ## About
-And MVC style auto-routing system used by [http://teslajs.com](Tesla.js).
+An MVC style auto-router for [Tesla.js](http://teslajs.com).

 ## How It Works
 This router will attempt to auto-load a controller based on the current URL.
-If you are using Tesla it comes ready to go out of the box.
-If you want to use it as a stand-alone router, see the installation section below.
+If you are using [Tesla.js](http://teslajs.com) it comes ready to go out of the box.
+If you want to use it as a stand-alone router, see the [installation]([#installation--usage) section below.

-Following are some quick examples of how URL's are mapped to your controllers.
+Following is a quick walkthrough of how URL's are mapped to controllers.

-Going to [http://mysite.com/foo/bar](http://mysite.com/foo/bar) will attempt to load:
+For example, Going to [http://mysite.com/foo/bar](http://mysite.com/foo/bar) will attempt to load:

 #### File Structure